sourcegraph/scip-clang/README.md

    This may particularly be an issue when using Docker on a high core count machine, as default size of `/dev/shm` in Docker is 64MB.
    See also: how to [troubleshoot low disk space for IPC](/docs/Troubleshooting.md#disk-space-for-ipc).
-3. We recommend have 2GB RAM per core.
+3. 2GB RAM per core is generally sufficient.

 ## Usage